chencyc123/sts4/Live-Application-Information.md

 ## Application Requirements

 Live information is scraped from running apps using JMX to connect to [Spring Boot Actuator Endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
-This means that `spring-boot-actuator` must be added as a dependency to your application and endabled.
+This means that `spring-boot-actuator` must be added as a dependency to your application and enabled.
 The easiest way to accomplish this is to add the `spring-boot-actuator-starter` dependency to your application's `pom.xml` or `build.gradle` as explained [here](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-enabling.html).

 ## Live Information Details